Construction and Accuracy of Electronic Continuum Models of Incommensurate Bilayer 2D Materials: Derivation of continuum models from truncated reciprocal space models

 \subsection{Continuum Model}

 We now derive the continuum model from \eqref{GBM}.
-It is not immediately obvious how to do this, as $\tpH$ is defined on ${\rm mod}_j\big(\Gamma_j^*(\ER)+B_r(0)\big)$, while the continuum model is defined on $\mathbb{R}^2$.
+It is not immediately obvious how to do this, as $\tpH$ is defined on $\Gamma_j^*(\ER)+B_r(0)$ (see the momentum domain in the polynomial expansion), while the continuum model is defined on $\mathbb{R}^2$.
 However, we find that the density of states of these models can be related as long as we focus on low energies, i.e., energies close to the monolayer Dirac energy.
-To make this precise, we have to extend the Hamiltonian to all of $\mathbb{R}^2$ in such a way that it remains unchanged for small momenta (i.e., momenta close to the monolayer Dirac point), but becomes invertible for large momenta.
+To make this precise, we have to extend the Hamiltonian to all of $\mathbb{R}^2$ in such a way that it remains unchanged for small momenta (i.e., momenta close to the monolayer Dirac point) but becomes invertible for large momenta.
 We will then apply the inverse Fourier transform to obtain the continuum model.